decentralized-storage/filecoin-alpha-cohort/requirements/phase1_submission.md

 **Impact**: Enable privacy-sensitive applications to use Filecoin, expanding the ecosystem into regulated industries.

-### **Phase 2: Increased Modularity with Proxy Execution** (Months 3-6)
+### **Phase 2: Advanced Access Control with Proxy Execution** (Months 3-6)
-**Target**: Filecoin infrastructure service providers and web3 developers that want more advanced access control.
+**Target**: Enterprise developers and Filecoin infrastructure providers building production applications with complex access requirements.

 **Approach**:
-- Add Keypo's proxy execution functionality to extension from phase 1, which leverages Trusted execution environments (TEEs) for advanced access controls, like private compute by authorized programs.
+- Integrate Keypo's proxy execution capabilities using Trusted Execution Environments (TEEs) for secure, programmable access control.
-- Create library of TEE programs for advanced access controls.
-A few examples: resolving service line agreements between filecoin CDNs and storage providers, decentralized digital rights management, secure credential sharing with AI agents.

-**Impact**: Enable private compute functionality on top of Filecoin infrastructure.
+- Develop a library of pre-built TEE programs for common enterprise use cases:
+  - **Service Level Agreements**: Automated enforcement of storage/retrieval contracts between Filecoin CDNs and providers
+  - **Digital Rights Management**: Decentralized content licensing with usage tracking and royalty distribution
+  - **Secure Credential Management**: Safe API key storage and execution for AI agents and automated systems

+**Impact**: Transform Filecoin from simple storage into a private compute platform where sensitive data can be processed securely, unlocking enterprise AI, automated compliance, and programmable data governance use cases.